5 By 5 (1964–69): Overview

 Although the Dave Clark Five released twelve albums in the United States, this was only their fourth UK album.
 It had the same title as their tenth US album, yet did not contain any of the same songs.
 The artwork was a copy of another US LP "Everybody Knows" and comes in a textured jacket.
 The years "1964–69" in the album title gave the impression that it was a compilation album, but this was not true.
 The LP was released on the fifth anniversary of the Dave Clark Five's professionalization, and that's what the timestamp referred to (the record was not released in 1969, but at the end of 1968).
 Still, the collection symbolically contained two older songs.
 "When I Am Alone" originally released under the shorter title "When I'm Alone" on the US album "Having A Wild Weekend" (1965) and "I Still Need You" from the US album "Satisfied with You" (1966).
 The song "Just a Little Bit Now" was recorded in late 1967 and first appeared on the US album "Everybody Knows" in January 1968 (under the shortened title "A Little Bit Now").

 The album was produced by Dave Clark.
 The writing was mostly the work of Mike Smith, Lenny Davidson and Denis Payton.
 Although Dave Clark was also listed as a co-writer, his creative contribution was only as producer.
 The album was divided into a faster rockier first side (labeled "Go!!" on the cover) and a slower second side (labeled "Slow!!").
 The song "No One Can Break a Heart Like You" was sung by guitarist Lenny Davidson instead of the band's lead singer Mike Smith.
 The UK top 10 hit "The Red Balloon" is a rare case of drummer Dave Clark singing solo (partly in French).

-This is the only band's album (from the core series) that Dave Clark has not released in a remastered collection on Spotify in 2019.
+This is the band's only album (from the core series) that Dave Clark has not released in a remastered collection on Spotify in 2019.